Beekeeping for the Hobbyist

-- Individual registrations are required for each student as we need to set up advance access in UM Learn.
+- Individual registrations are required for each participant as we need to set up advance access in the UM Learn system.

-- Once course registration is closed an email will be sent to each registrant with a secure link to our payment page.
-Payment will only be taken via Credit Card (VISA or Mastercard).
+- Payment will only be taken via Credit Card (VISA or Mastercard).

 - The University reserves the right to cancel any course and refund full fee, and to reschedule classes cancelled due to unavoidable circumstances.

 Hard copies of the recommended text Beekeeping in Western Canada can purchased through the following mechanisms:

 - Hard copies can be ordered online from Alberta Agriculture for approximately $30.00 including shipping and handling (based on delivery to a Winnipeg address: actual cost will vary by location).

 - They can also be purchased locally from the Manitoba Honey Producers Coop "Bee Store" at 625 Roseberry Street in Winnipeg (near the airport).